duncanmcclean/simple-commerce/docs/stock.md

 ![Stock Variant Options](/img/simple-commerce/variant-options-stock.jpg)

 After that, head into your products and populate your variants with the correct amount of stock.

-Then, whenever a customer purchases that variant, the stock count will decreased.
+Then, whenever a customer purchases that variant, the stock counter will decreased.

 ## Events